 - The LLC will provide professional consulting services to businesses in the local area.

-- The LLC will act as a holding company for the owner's other businesses.
+- The LLC will act as a holding company for the business owner and their other businesses.

-As you can see, there are many possibilities for what an LLC can do.
-It's important to tailor your purpose statement to fit your specific business needs.
+As you can see, there are many possibilities for what an LLC can do for its business purpose.
+It's important to tailor your business purpose to fit your specific business needs.

-What Should I Put for the Purpose of an LLC?
+What Should I Put for the Business Purpose of an LLC?

-Some things you may want to consider putting in your business purpose include:
+Some things you may want to consider putting in your lawful business purpose include:

 - The products or services that the company will offer